mdqst/base-detective/README.md

 ---

-Built for Farcaster.
+Built for Farcaster Community.
 Powered by Base.